bm-vs/typescript-domain/README.md

 but this causes problems if `Address` was to have methods.

-Ok, I guess you can use [Partial](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialtype) on the argument of the constructor... but then you have to handle all of the possible undefineds manually, possibly adding default values for everything.
+Ok, I guess you can use [Partial](https://www.typescriptlang.org/docs/handbook/utility-types.html#partialtype) on the argument of the constructor... but then you have to handle all of the possible undefined's manually, possibly adding default values for everything.

 Much work.